Here's How the Child Tax Credit 2025 Amount Will Increase Under Trump

 The current structure of the credit phases in at a rate of 15 cents for each dollar, regardless of the number of qualifying children in the family.

-As the Republican-led Congress moves forward with their tax plan, advocates of the CTC, such as Robert Greenstein, founder and former president of the Center on Budget and Policy Priorities (CBPP), warns there are still ways to improve the child tax credit framework.
+As the Republican-led Congress moves forward with implementing their tax plan, advocates of the CTC, like Robert Greenstein, founder and former president of the Center on Budget and Policy Priorities (CBPP), warn that there are still ways to improve the child tax credit framework.

 “Depending on how such changes are crafted, they could either help children in lower-income working families or bypass them while favoring children in families higher on the income scale, with incomes of up to half a million dollars a year,” wrote Greenstein for the Brookings Institution.